 270 aftershocks over 4 Richter in a month

-May 27, 2015-It has been a month since the devastating earthquake measuring 7.9 on the Richter scale struck the country last month.
+It has been a month since the devastating earthquake measuring 7.9 on the Richter scale struck the country last month.
 But, the country is continued to feel aftershocks since then.

 A total of 270 aftershocks over 4 Richter scale were recorded in a period of a month since April 25, the day when the country was rattled by the major earthquake, according to Chief of National Seismological Center Lok Bijay Adhikari.
 Over 20 thousand tremors including mild were felt in this period.

 The deadly April 25 earthquake with its epicenter at Barpak of Gorkha rattled the country at 11:56 am local time killing thousands of people and injuring many.
 The Gorkha quake was followed by several aftershocks including three major ones (above 6 Richter scale) .
 The 6.6- Richter scale aftershock with its epicenter at the same location was recorded on the same day or April 25.

 The country was hit by other two powerful aftershocks measuring 6.6 Richter scale on April 26, and 6.8 Richter scale on May 12.

 The epicenter of the May 12 aftershock was in the border of Sindhupalchowk and Dolkaha that caused massive damages in these districts.

 During a month period, some 19 aftershocks measuring above 5 Richter were felt, stated the website of National Seismological Centre (NSC).
 Altogether 8,673 people including 4,779 women, 3,893 women and one unidentified had lost their lives to the devastating earthquake, police confirmed.
 Among the deceased, the dead bodies of 8,640 were handed over to their relatives.
 Number of injured in the natural disaster is 21,944 among which 4,877 are being treated in different hospitals to this date.